Bombing of Plaza de Mayo: Bombing, strafing, and ground fighting

 On 16 June 1955, at 12:40 pm, a force of thirty Argentine Naval Aviation airplanes, consisting of 22 North American AT-6, five Beechcraft AT-11, and three Consolidated PBY Catalina flying boats took off from Morón Air Base.
 Perón had been warned of the movements beforehand by General Franklin Lucero, Minister of War.
 Lucero had advised Perón to retreat into a bunker under the Libertador Building.

-The attack was carried out in the crowded city center on a weekday during working hours.
+The attack was carried out in the crowded city center on Thursday, during working hours.
 Without warning, the attack led to many civilian casualties.
 Those commuting on public transport were among the first recorded victims.
 As the first bomb fell on a trolleybus packed with children, it killed everyone on board.

 Meanwhile, two companies of the rebel 4th Marine Infantry Battalion marched on the Casa Rosada, intending to capture it.
-One was deployed 40m from the northern façade while the other took position in the Automóvil Club Argentino parking lot, between Colón Park and the Central Post Office, 100m from the rear.
+One was deployed 40 meters from the northern façade while the other took position in the Automóvil Club Argentino parking lot, between Colón Park and the Central Post Office, 100m from the rear.
 However, they were pushed back by members of the Regiment of Mounted Grenadiers from within the Casa Rosada and by Army troops marching from the sector of the Ministry of Finance, under the command of General Lucero.
 The defense of the Casa Rosada consisted of a mere two 12.7mm Browning M2 machine guns placed on the roof, while defenders on the lower floors only had access to small arms, including bolt-action Mauser 1909 rifles.
 Loyal troops were accompanied by Peronist civilians who took up arms.

 At 13:12, union leader Héctor Hugo Di Pietro, acting head of the CGT due to the absence of its Secretary-General, spoke on national broadcasting, calling all workers in the Federal District and Greater Buenos Aires to concentrate immediately around the CGT building, in order to defend the constitutional government.
 Moreover, union officials were already mobilizing workers from factories around Buenos Aires towards the city center.
 Perón ordered his adjutant, Major Jose Ignacio Cialceta, to inform Di Pietro that a clash strictly between soldiers was taking place and therefore civilians were not to gather in Plaza de Mayo.
 Historian Joseph Page claimed, citing a US Embassy report, that this order was not given until 16:00.